We recommend installing semantic-release directly in the CI environment as part of executing with npx:

 npx semantic-release

-This way you control which major version of semantic-release is used by your build, and thus avoid breaking the build when there’s a new major version of semantic-release.{
+This way you control which major version of semantic-release is used by your pipeline, and thus avoid breaking the release when there’s a new major version of semantic-release.{

 {